vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/object-lock.md

 ## Recovering deleted backups {#recovering-deleted-backups}

-If backups were deleted, by a compromised XO or by mistake, the data is still in the bucket as non-current versions.
+If backups were deleted (by a compromised XO or by mistake) the data is still in the bucket as non-current versions.
 Recovery is done entirely with your provider's tooling, not from XO:

 1. Stop the backup jobs targeting that BR, so XO does not write over what you are about to recover.
 2. List the object versions and the delete markers for the affected VM's prefix.